SANdood/Ecobee-Suite/README.md

 Free Ecobee Suite, version: 1.6.**
 ======================================================
-Latest Updates Released 10 January, 2019 at 12:015pm EST
+Latest Updates Released 7 April, 2019 at 7:15am EDT

 ***NOTE: When updating/installing, you MUST include ALL of the Suite's components***